ronshapiraweber/CV192/README.md

 ## plotting in Ipython
 Taken from the official [documentation](https://matplotlib.org/users/shell.html)

-when using Ipyhton, you'll need to use addtional function in order to plot.
+when using IPython, you'll need to use addtional function in order to plot.
 First, you'll need to enable *pylab* by simple entering

       %pylab